bentoml/BentoML/docs/source/quickstarts/deploy-a-large-language-model-with-openllm-and-bentoml.rst

 .. note::

-   If you are running on GPUs, we recommend to use OpenLLM with vLLM runtime.
+   If you are running on GPUs, we recommend using OpenLLM with vLLM runtime.
 Install with

    .. code-block:: bash